gwlucastrig/gridfour/docs/wiki/How-to-Register-a-Custom-Data-Compressor.md

 | BZip2 Added  |   212 Seconds       |   4.20        |  119.7 MB   |

-As you can see, the saving was modest, though the additional processing for adding BZip2 to the processing made a substantial increase in the processing time.
+As you can see, the saving was modest, though the additional processing for adding BZip2 to the compression logic made a substantial increase in the application's run time.
-While the extra processing times is a disadvantage, it would not necessarily disqualify BZip2 as an alternate solution to Deflate.
+While the extra processing time is a disadvantage, it would not necessarily disqualify BZip2 as an alternate solution to Deflate.
 In applications that use data compression, it is common to write data in a compressed form just once, but to read it back multiple times.
 Like many data compression techniques, BZip2 requires substantially more processing